nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Successful outcome of clearing data:**

 ![Clear After](./images/clear_after.png)
-Note that all data entries have been cleared, the Calorie Graph shows no data points and the BMI Metrics have returned to default settings.
+Note that all data entries have been cleared from fitNUS, the Calorie Graph shows no data points and the BMI Metrics have returned to default settings.

 #### 4.7.3 Exit: `exit`

-Saves fitNUS data and terminates the application.
+fitNUS will save your existing data and will close the application upon your input of this command.

 Format: `exit`